SMD-Bioinformatics-Lund/bonsai-sdk/README.md

 ### Extension points

-New tasks are added by registering them with required `ExecutionContext` parameter.
+New tasks are added by registering them with required `TaskContext` parameter.
 Payload schemas can evolve using Pydantic models, while the dispatcher enforces the shared contract.
-Custom loggers can be injected via the hook system.
+Custom loggers and tracers can be injected via `dispatch_job()` parameters.